10 Cancer-Fighting Foods

 9. Fatty fish

-This type of fish contains abundant omega 3 fatty acids and vitamin D. Omega 3 is an inflammatory fatty acid, and studies show that it increases cancer response to chemotherapy.
+This type of fish contains abundant omega 3 fatty acids and vitamin D. Omega-3 fatty acids are known for their anti-inflammatory properties, and studies show that it increases cancer response to chemotherapy.

 10. Whole grains